RyanChenPhil/RyanChenPhil.github.io/_pages/about.md

 In causation/explanation, I work on conceptual and methodological issues that arise when both causal and temporal considerations are in play (e.g., integrating evidence streams obtained from processes that act at different time-scales, causes which are sensitive to temporal variables, the manipulation of temporal properties via causes).
 My dissertation is comprised of work in this area.

-In evolutionary game theory, I am interested in methodological debates concrening meaningful communication and modeling the emergence of communication systems.
-In the philosophy of cognitive science I work on the explanatory status of mental representations (especially, questions pertaining to format), cognitive architecture and cognitive ontology.
+In evolutionary game theory, I am interested in methodological debates concerning meaningful communication and modeling the emergence of communication systems.
+In the philosophy of cognitive science I work on the explanatory status of mental representations and cognitive ontology.

 I am currently one of the co-directors of the [LPS Summer Development Program](https://lpssdp.com/), a program which introduces pre-PhD students who might otherwise not have access to mentorship opportunities at their home institutions to logic and philosophy of science.